 DivorceCare is a group featuring a 13-week series of videos containing valuable information about working through separation and recovering from divorce.
 After viewing the video together, there is time to discuss it and share experiences with others in similar situations.
-DivorceCare meets on Tuesdays, beginning February 9, from 7 to 8:30 PM in room 704.
-The cost of the workbook is $16 and can be purchased at the first session.
-Registration is not required.
-For more information, email Craig Koskela or call 717-533-2092, ext.
-2028.
+DivorceCare will meet again in the fall.

 GriefShare is for men or women who have lost a loved one and would like to share issues and emotions with others experiencing grief.
 Each session includes a video (providing valuable teaching on topics related to death and grief) and small group discussion.
-GriefShare meets on Tuesdays, beginning February 9, from 6 to 7:30 PM in room 601.
-The cost of the workbook is $16 and can be purchased at the first session.
-Registration is not required.
-For more information, email Craig Koskela or call 717-533-2092, ext.
-2028.
+GriefShare will meet again in the fall.

 Abuse Support Group

 We want to provide a safe place for women to share their stories and experience freedom and healing.
 This group is for any woman who has experienced some form of domestic abuse, which could be sexual, emotional, or physical in their home.
 The women leading the group have experienced healing from their domestic abuse and want to walk alongside others in that same journey.
-This group meets on Tuesdays, beginning February 9, from 7 to 8:30 PM in room 20.
 For more information contact Deb Hinkel.

 Surrendering the Secret

 Abortion can be one of the most traumatic experiences in a woman's life.
 Surrendering the Secret is a group designed to walk alongside hurting women and find healing through honest, interactive Bible study.
-This group is meets on Thursdays, beginning February 11, from 7 to 9 PM in room 20.
-The $25 registration fee includes the workbook.
-There is no registration deadline.
-To register, send a confidential email.
+For more information send a confidential email.

 Mentoring and Shepherding for Men Struggling with Pornography